eyc94/brain/data-structures/linear/doubly-circular-linked-list.md

 - Deleting elements in the middle: Linear time operation - `O(n)`.

 ## :round_pushpin: Misc
-- There is no Java circularly-linked list class.
+- There is no Java doubly circularly linked list class.